aribouius/webpack-plugin-manifest/README.md

 ## Configuration
 The plugin accepts the following options:
 - `path`: Where to save the manifest.
-Defaults webpack output path.
+Defaults to webpack output path.
 - `fileName`: Name of the generated manifest file.
 Defaults to `webpack-manifest.json`.
 - `extensions`: An array of allowed file extensions.
 Defaults to `['.js', '.css']`.
-- `prettyPrint`: Format the JSON output for readability.
+- `prettyPrint`: Whether to format the JSON output for readability.
 Defaults to false.

 ### Scripts
 * `npm run compile` - Compiles source files to disk (~/lib).